Visiting the U.S.

 Canadians coming to the U.S. for vacation or to visit family and friends for a short period of time would enter on a B-2 status.
 There are other situations in which you may enter on a B-2.
 For example, you may come to the U.S. on a B-2 status if you are seeking medical treatment.
 To do so, be sure to bring appropriate documentation, including a copy of your diagnosis, a letter from the U.S. medical establishment that has agreed to treat you, as well as documents indicating that you can support yourself financially while in the U.S.

 While these visas may appear straightforward on its face, several things must be considered before coming to the United States in B-1 or B-2 status, particularly if your intent is other than just a temporary visit.
 For example, if you are engaged to a U.S. citizen and are planning to get married and apply for a green card, a B-2 status is not for you.
-Instead, you need to obtain a K-1 visa or consider the consular green card from abroad option.
+Instead, you need to obtain a K-1 fiancé visa or consider a marriage-based green card through consular processing.

 If you are a prospective student traveling to the U.S. looking to enroll in a university, you may do so as a B-2 visitor.
 Once you enroll in a school, you can change to F-1 status.
 However, it is important that you tell the CBP officer at the border that you are entering the U.S. as a “prospective student” when entering as a visitor.
 Otherwise, you may have difficulty changing to F-1 status.
 Few people know about this requirement, and many prospective students often find themselves having trouble changing to F-1 status because they entered the U.S. in B-2 status without specifying their intent to become a student.
 If you don’t want to change your status, you can also return to Canada and the re-enter in F-1 status at the border.